juliejonak/Blockchain/credit_for_mining_p/README.md

 # Credit for mining

 We've forgotten something important!
 Miners want credit for the electricity they spend to mine a new block.
 Right now, the server is simply recording a `0` as the sender.

+In mine(): `recipient = node_identifier`

+The server is getting the coin.
+We need to modify the server and client so that the miner will send a unique UID identifier, removing the dashes, and the server will record that transaction as that is who is getting the coin.

 We need to fix this to appropriately give credit where credit is due.

 # Task List